 The advisor selection process is as follows:

 - Faculty Research Presentations: During the first 7-week term of Autumn Semester, all first-year graduate students earn credit for CHEM 6780 for their mandatory attendance at faculty research presentations.
-The presentations will be scheduled by division with each division being allotted two evenings on which the affiliated faculty can present.
-Each first-year graduate student is required to attend all of the presentations given on the evenings assigned to the faculty from the division that the first-year student intends to join.
-Additionally, each student must select three other evenings of presentations to attend such that they can be exposed to a wide-breadth of research being conducted in the Department.
+The presentation sessions will be scheduled by division with each division being allotted two or three evenings on which the affiliated faculty can present.
+Each first-year graduate student is required to attend 6 of the 12 presentation sessions.
+The 6 sessions must be comprised of all of those assigned to the faculty from the division that the first-year student intends to join as well as presentation sessions by other divisions that will serve to expose the student to a wide-breadth of research being conducted in the Department.
 At the conclusion of the Faculty Research Presentations, each student will submit to the Grad Program Coordinator a list of potential advisors with whom they have either previously interacted or will interact as part of the Further Exploration component of the advisor selection process.
 This list will be reviewed and each student will then receive by e-mail an advisor selection process documentation sheet.
 All students will receive instructions during the semester regarding how and to whom to submit this list.

 - Further Exploration: The further exploration component of the advisor selection process is self-directed by each individual student and is ongoing throughout Autumn Semester.
 The purpose of this component is for the student to further acquaint him/herself and interact with each potential advisor by participating in a variety of activities including, but not limited to, a short rotation in each advisor's group, attendance at group meetings, participating in lab tours, conducting interviews with the advisor and/or the advisor's current group members, and reviewing publications and other pertinent data (funding, # of PhD graduates, # of GTAs vs. GRAs per semester, et al).